nextcloud/deck/README.md

 ### JavaScript

+This requires at least Node 14 and npm 7 to be installed.

 Deck requires running a `make build-js` to install npm dependencies and build the JavaScript code using webpack.
 While developing you can also use `make watch` to rebuild everytime the code changes.

 #### Hot reloading